nerminb/project1/README.md

             franchise](#function-returning-season-records-for-a-specific-franchise-1)
         -   [Function returning skater records for a specific franchise](#function-returning-skater-records-for-a-specific-franchise)
+        -   [Function returning admininstration history and retired numbers](#function-returning-admininstration-history-and-retired-numbers)
+    -   [Function to contact the NHL stats API for the ?expand=team.stats modifier.](#function-to-contact-the-nhl-stats-api-for-the-expandteamstats-modifier)

 # Reading and Summarizing data from the National Hockey League’s (NHL) API